StPfeffer/nvim/README.md

 2. **Load Configuration**: The next time you launch Neovim, it will automatically load this configuration, seamlessly integrating it into your environment.

 That's it!
-Enjoy the enhanced Neovim experience tailored to your needs.
+Enjoy the enhanced Neovim experience.